 If you want to make sure your blog can be a success, it should be built around the primary aim of having a specific, clear appeal.
-Never copy too many topic; select a few major and minor topics within your industry and stick to them fervently.
+Never copy too many topics; select a few major and minor topics within your industry and stick to them fervently.

-Writing without Purpose
+Writing Without Purpose

 One of the worst things that you can do is to write without any clear direction or purpose.
 When you are writing, length isn’t always the main thing – it’s value.
 An article that has 500 words of true value is better than 1,500 words of claptrap.

-Always build your blog around the idea of giving people information they might not have already.
+Always build your blog around the idea of giving people the information they might not have already.
 If the piece has no purpose other than to fill a hole on your blog, think again.
 A piece covering local industry news, a new product release or review etc. is far more useful than just ‘a’ post.

 Never fill up your blog unless you know exactly what you are filling it with.
 It’s pointless to just add extra pages to make it look busy.
-People can see through vapid content easily; always build up you content so that it follows a strict, well-defined purpose.
+People can see through vapid content easily; always build up your content so that it follows a strict, well-defined purpose.

-Writing without Passion
+Writing Without Passion

 Another common mistake is writing about something you feel can make you money, not make you happy.
 When you are only writing to get a sale, you concentrate far too much on the commercial aspects rather than trying to educate, inform or otherwise help people.
 That will be pretty bad for your blog in the long run.